aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 {{< gist "aspose-words-gists" "36a49a29062268dc5e6d3134163f8d99" "conversion-to-pdf17.py" >}}

+## Convert Images to PDF

+Converting to PDF is not restricted by Microsoft Word document formats.
+Any format supported by Aspose.Words, including programmatically created, can also be converted to PDF.
+For example, we can convert single-page images, such as JPEG, PNG, BMP, EMF, or WMF, as well as multi-page images, such as TIFF and GIF, to PDF.

+The following code example shows how to convert JPEG and TIFF images to PDF:

+EXAMPLE

+To make this code work, you need to add references to Aspose.Words and `aspose.pydrawing` to your project.

 ## Reduce PDF Output Size

 When saving to PDF, you can specify whether you want to optimize the output.
 To do this, you need to set the [optimize_output](https://reference.aspose.com/words/python-net/aspose.words.saving/fixedpagesaveoptions/optimize_output/) flag to true, and then redundant nested canvases and empty canvases will be removed, neighbor glyphs with the same formatting will be concatenated.